Government agencies communicate via

 2 HDB RESALE PORTAL

-2.2 The HDB Resale Portal will integrate all the eligibility checks, provide the essential information to the sellers and buyers, and guide them through the process for the sale or purchase of the resale flat.
+2.2 The HDB Resale Portal integrates all the eligibility checks, provide the essential information to the sellers and buyers, and guide them through the process for the sale or purchase of the resale flat.

-2.3 Sellers must register their Intent to Sell at least 7 days before granting an Option to Purchase to the buyers.
-Buyers must register their Intent to Buy before the sellers grant them the Option to Purchase.
+2.3 To start the sale process, sellers must register their Intent to Sell.
+This must be done at least 7 days before they grant an Option to Purchase to the buyers.
+For buyers, they must register their Intent to Buy before the sellers grant them the Option to Purchase.

 3 HOUSING LOAN